IT Strategy & Planning

 - Update IT organizational structure; fill position vacancies.

-- Provide a seamless helpdesk that promotes comprehensive service to the campus.
+- Provide a seamless service desk that promotes the delivery of comprehensive technology services to the campus.

-- Update, develop, and proactively communicate institutional polices and sanctions related to technology.
+- Update, develop, and proactively communicate institutional policies and sanctions related to technology.

 Link to: NVC IT Framework